The Glymphatic System is your brain’s defense and detoxification!

 What about TOXINS and the Glymph System?

 There are many environmental toxins that influence brain and nervous system health.
-The top Nervous System energetic toxins we see on Bioresonance Scans are Chemicals and Metals including:
+The top Nervous System energetic toxins we see on Bioresonance Scans are Chemicals and Metals, including:

 - Mercury